 Thank the beer god for internet and all the websites that have already done research on which beers are vegan friendly!
 One of those sites is Barnivore.
 It is quite an extensive list and looks to be pretty accurate (except for one Dutch beer by Noordt, but I am happy to help them update their information!).
 PETA also has a list of vegan beers on their website; limited, but definitely helpful.

 Does this mean you have to worry about looking up every single beer before you drink it?
 No!
 In my experience, German and Belgium beers are usually vegan because they insist on using only traditional methods to brew them.
 In Holland I think most are as well, but at festivals I always check for lactose just in case.
 It is common in milk stouts and sometimes found in NEIPAs as well.
-If you are not sure, check the label when you are in the store at just ask the brewer at the festival before you order a draft.
+If you are not sure, check the label when you are in the store or just ask the brewer at the festival before you order a draft.
 They are used to getting these questions and are always extremely informative and helpful!